JazzHutchy/portfolio-site-redux/README.md

 # portfolio-site-redux
-A redo of my first portfolio site
+A redo of my first portfolio site.

+I was less than impressed with my previous portfolio website, so I wanted to give it another shot.

 # Audience
 For potential employers, potential partners and anyone with enough curiousity.